Cyber Risk Analysis: everything you need to know

 The risk associated with cybersecurity sometimes secretly lies in daily habits that we do not envision as dangerous:

-Analysing risks and determining the structure's risk appetite therefore now involves many stakeholders:
+Analyzing risks and determining the structure's risk appetite therefore now involves many stakeholders:

 This is why one may say that digital risk takes strategic, legal and economic dimensions at the same time.

 Risk analysis is part of a risk management process.
 Risk management can indeed be broken down into several steps, with risk analysis being one of the first.
 Its goals are to identify, describe, and estimate risks.
-According to ISO, it is the foundation for risk evaluation (categorisation) and decision-making within a risk treatment approach.
+According to ISO, it is the foundation for risk evaluation (categorization) and decision-making within a risk treatment approach.

 As seen above, according to both ISO 27005 and NIST, risk analysis also includes the following activities: